 The Centre for Gene Regulation and Expression consists of 12 research groups whose research is focused on the molecular machines that regulate gene function.
 The functions of these machines is in many cases inter-related.

 The interplay between these processes means that there is a lot of opportunity for synergy in our research.
 All our research is also linked by the fact that the processes we study are linked by post-translational covalent modification (especially Ron Hay, Angus Lamond, and Daan van Aalten labs).
 In addition, there is common ground provided by experimental approaches we use.
 For example, characterising proteins involved in these processes using mass spectrometry cuts across all our projects and the groups of Angus Lamond and Ron Hay have helped to build world class resources and expertise in this area.
 Excellent shared facilities are also available for microscopy, genome sequencing, cell sorting and high throughput screening.
 Much of the work we do involves analysis of complex data, often using custom code or software.
-We are fortunate that the groups of Geoffrey Barton, Angus Lamond and Jason Swedlow have generated resources, both for use in house and for other research groups world-wide.
+We are fortunate that the groups of Geoffrey Barton, Gabriele Schweikert, Angus Lamond and Jason Swedlow have generated resources, both for use in house and for other research groups world-wide.
 As well as interacting with colleagues within our division we also interact with colleagues in the disciplines of Medicine, Physics, Computer Science, Mathematics, Cell Signalling and Drug Discovery both in Dundee and beyond.